Deploying your Elixir App onto ARM-Linux device with Exrm

 Just loading binary image data is a problem.

 I am not going to describe the basics of Webworkers in this post.
-Html5 Rocks explained it with better English in 2010.
+Html5 Rocks explained it with much better English in 2010.

 Worker here is actually a string I load from browserify module.